 In addition, Commission staff will begin working on an updated report to the Legislature on the efficacy, availability, and environmental impacts of ballast water treatment technologies.
-The report is due July 1, 2018, not less than 18 months prior to the implementation date for the California ballast water discharge performance standards.
+The report is due July 1, 2018, not less than 18 months prior to the implementation of the California ballast water discharge performance standards on January 1, 2020.

-Finally, there are concerns in the regulatory, scientific, and environmental communities that existing ballast water treatment systems may not be able to operate reliably and effectively in fresh water (Briski et al. 2015; see Section 8 for more details).
-Because of this, several states in the eastern U.S. and Great Lakes region require ballast water exchange in addition to ballast water treatment for vessels intending to discharge in those waters.
-In addition, Oregon is proposing rules to require ballast water exchange plus treatment for ballast water discharges that contain freshwater that will be discharged to freshwater.
-California has two important ports, Sacramento and Stockton, which are potentially vulnerable to the ineffectiveness of ballast water treatment systems in fresh water.
+Finally, there are concerns in the regulatory, scientific, and environmental communities that existing ballast water treatment systems may not be able to operate reliably and effectively in fresh water (Briski et al. 2015; see Section 8 in this report for more details).
+Because of this, several states in the Great Lakes region, as well as New York, Oregon, and Canada, are in various stages of proposing rules to require ballast water exchange in addition to ballast water treatment for vessels carrying freshwater ballast that will be discharged to freshwater.
+California has two important ports, Sacramento and Stockton, which are potentially vulnerable to the ineffectiveness of ballast water treatment systems in freshwater.
 Commission staff will research the feasibility of pursuing ballast water exchange in addition to whatever a vessel uses to meet ballast water performance standards (e.g. treatment) as a management strategy for vessels arriving at the Ports of Sacramento and Stockton with ballast water sourced from another freshwater port.

-As part of all of these efforts, Commission staff will continue to use all available resources to work proactively to move the state expeditiously towards elimination of the discharge of nonindigenous species into California waters.
+As part of these efforts, Commission staff will continue to use all available resources to work proactively to move the state expeditiously towards elimination of the discharge of nonindigenous species into California waters.